 The most obvious and the first of many benefits from practicing yoga is improved flexibility.
 Even though you will feel that the routines are very hard at first, you will find that your body responds well and can pull off seemingly impossible poses if you stick with your practice sessions.
 These will eventually become so good for the body that you will notice the aches and pains start to disappear.

 Strong muscles do more than just look great, they are protection against conditions like arthritis and back pain.
-Lifting weights in the gym may give you good muscles too but you will miss out on the flexibility offered by yoga when you work out only at a gym, this awesome guide should help you build some muscle as if you were at the gym 24/7.
+Lifting weights in the gym may give you good muscles too but you will miss out on the flexibility offered by yoga when you work out only at a gym.

 A poor posture will result in back and neck pain while also creating other issues in your muscles and joints.
 When you slouch, the body compensates by flattening the inward curves in your neck and back, this causes pain and gradually deteriorates the bones and result in arthritis of the spine.